Home Specific Pain AreasKnee PainStages of Osteoarthritis: Symptoms, Diagnosis & Treatment Options

 Physiotherapist checking patients knee

 Remember that not everyone will respond to the different treatments available in the same way, so it is important to find the option that works best to help manage your pain and discomfort.
-Work with your doctor to see what choices might be most effective for your specific condition, and consult with a rheumatologist if needed.
+Work with your doctor to see what choices might be most effective for your specific condition, and then consult with a rheumatologist if needed.

 Arthritis Handbook